-Prince Harry & Meghan Markle Engaged: Palace Finally Confirms Exciting News
+Prince Harry & Meghan Markle Officially Engaged: Palace Confirms Exciting News

 Congrats are in order!
 Prince Harry and his girlfriend, Meghan Markle, are finally engaged!
 See the official statement, made Nov.
 27, here.